carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 - "You can call any Docker image from a Github action"
 ---

 > This lesson can be taught as a replacement of the episode "Containers on the Cloud".
-Participants
-> should have a little experience working with `git` and Github.
+> Participants should have experience working with `git` and Github.
 {: .callout}

 Docker has become an industry standard in providing run-time environments to cloud services.
 This lesson shows how you can use Docker images inside Github Actions.
-At the same time, this shows a neat way to build a simple website that goes with any project you might have going.
+Our specific example will show a neat way to build a simple website that goes with any project you might have going.

 # Github Actions